If you are in need of a good laptop that can meet all your daily needs without any problems, this Acer Aspire E-15 might be the best option for you.

-After checking out and reviewing dozens of laptops under $500 we were not surprised to have found the Acer Aspire E15 E5-575-33BM which has been maintaining its status for quite a while as the best- selling laptop on Amazon hitting the sweet spot rightly.
-In fact, it’s often been the top seller.
+After checking out and reviewing dozens of laptops under $600 we were not surprised to have found the Acer Aspire 5 which has been maintaining its status for quite a while as a best- selling laptop on Amazon.

-While Shopping for budget laptops is all about finding the perfect balance of the most useful features and components at the lowest price, Acer Aspire E15 E5-575-33BM has all packet in it to give you the power of modern hardware, with a decent computing experience without completely draining your wallet.
+While Shopping for budget laptops is all about finding the perfect balance of the most useful features and components at the lowest price.
+The Acer Aspire E15 E5-576-392H is packed with the power of modern hardware and a decent computing experience without completely draining your wallet.

-Acer has launched the Aspire E Series laptops with the aim to attract people who want lots of appealing options with an attractive design in a low budget hence the Acer E Series laptops have been always focused on providing better all-around performance.
-Powered by a Core i3 processor of the seventh generation (Kaby Lake), the Acer Aspire E 15 (E5-575-33BM) delivers high performance for its price of about $350.
-Together with a 15-inch Full HD display and respectable battery life, the computer is more than adequate for everyday tasks and multimedia consumption.
+Acer launched the Aspire E Series laptops with the aim to attract people who want lots of appealing options with an attractive design for a low budget.
+Powered by a Core i3 processor of the seventh generation, the Acer Aspire E 15 (E15 E5-576-392H) delivers high performance for its price of about $450.
+Together with a 15.6-inch Full HD display and great battery life of over 13 hours, the computer is more than adequate for everyday tasks and multimedia consumption.

 Given just how much Acer’s crammed into this incredibly affordable laptop, we were curious to see how it would perform during use.
 So we decided to fire one up in our lab.
 So, let’s have a detailed look at its specifications and how we found it during work.

-The next important thing to consider in a laptop is its weight and portability so talking about its weight, it weighs around 4.63 pounds and with a width of 1.9 inches, it’s relatively portable.
-Despite its bulk, the Acer Aspire E 15 E5-575-33BM manages to cut a dapper look, owing to its tapered shell and handsome brushed finish.
-The shell itself feels tough, while the display barely wobbles while picking the E 15 up or putting it down.
-The only flimsy component we noticed was the Aspire E15 E5-575-33BM’s DVD tray but you can which probably snap it off with a minimum of effort.
+The next important thing to consider in a laptop is its weight and portability so talking about its weight, it weighs around 5.27 pounds and with a width of 1.2 inches, making it very slim and portable.
+Despite its bulk, the Acer Aspire E15 manages to cut a dapper look.

-Overall, it seems to have solid build quality, because it didn’t creak or buckle during our use and much fancy it very much fits the budget of under $500.
+Overall, it has solid build quality, because it didn’t creak or buckle during our use and much fancy it very much fits the budget of under $500.

-The 15 Inch Aspire E15 E5-575-33BM boasts a resolution of 1920x 1080p with a 16:9 widescreen aspect ratio along with vibrant tones which are not usually the case with $500 budget laptops, but it does not use IPS technology.
+The 15 Inch Aspire E15 E5-576-392H boasts a resolution of 1920x 1080p with a 16:9 widescreen aspect ratio along with vibrant tones which are not usually the case with budget laptops, but it does not use IPS technology.

-Moreover, the Aspire E15 E5-575-33BM is also capable of producing a lot of vibrant colours.
-According to a colourimeter, Acer Aspire E 15 is capable of reproducing an impressive 159% of the sRGB colour gamut which is much better than the 94 per cent mainstream laptop average.
-Moreover, Acer ColorBlast technology provides a 94% NTSC (more than twice as many colours as the average laptop) for superb colours that are extremely close to that of the source image.
-With the Acer ExaColor, Aspire E series makes every day more lively and vibrant providing exotically rich colours.
+Moreover, the Aspire E15 E5-576-392H is also capable of producing a lot of vibrant colors.
+According to a colorimeter, Acer Aspire E 15 is capable of reproducing an impressive 159% of the sRGB color gamut which is much better than the 94% mainstream laptop average.
+Plus, the Acer ColorBlast technology provides a 94% NTSC (more than twice as many colors as the average laptop) for superb colors that are extremely close to that of the source image.
+With the Acer ExaColor, the Aspire E series makes every day more lively and vibrant providing exotically rich colors.

-Summing up, while an IPS display, better viewing angles and increased colour depth, would have been nice, again this is standard for the price range.
+While an IPS display, better viewing angles, and increased color depth would have been nice, this is standard for the price range.

 First of all, the main hardware element is the Keyboard.
-The island- style keyboard of Acer Aspire E15 E5-575-33BM is wide and comfortable with 1.5mm of vertical travel and require 64 grams of force to actuate, hence the key travel is good but it would be ideal if the pressure would have been around 40’s or 50’s.
-Another important feature is that it is backlit which is rare in laptops under $500 so again makes this laptop stand out among the under $500 category budget laptops.
-The keys of this laptop are somewhat smaller and give a quite smooth and soft touch which often makes it mushy.
-Upon typing, we didn’t find quite a hurdle except for a little hurdle but you will soon get used to it.
+The island-style keyboard of Acer Aspire E15 E5-576-392H is wide and comfortable with 1.5mm of vertical travel and requires 64 grams of force to actuate, hence the key travel is good but it would be ideal if the pressure would have been around 40’s or 50’s.

-Another fascinating feature of this laptop is it dedicated numeric keypad which allows you to use a calculator and data entry into spreadsheets easier.
+Another fascinating feature of this laptop is its dedicated numeric keypad which allows you to use a calculator and data entry into spreadsheets easier.
 With a dedicated numeric keypad, dedicated functions keys, and even dedicated Home, Page Up, Page Down, and End keys, the Acer Aspire E 15 surely set the mark when it comes to the sheer number of keys on its backlit keyboard.
-The keys themselves are a tad squishy, as one would expect from a budget laptop, but otherwise comfortable.
-Overall The Acer Aspire E 15 E5-575-33BM’s keyboard offers a good typing experience that’s free from any of the shallowness or flex we find on many budget laptops.
+Overall The Acer Aspire E15 E5-576-392H’s keyboard offers a good typing experience that’s free from any of the shallowness or flex we find on many budget laptops.

-The Aspire E15 E5-575-33BM comprises of a 4.2 x 3-inch buttonless touchpad that provides reasonably accurate navigation around the desktop and was perfectly adequate for navigating menus in Chrome as well as pinpointing spreadsheet cells, but its overall surface seemed a little slippery to us.
 While some budget laptops have very poor trackpad performance, this one is slightly better than average.
 Though it is not highly responsive and can be at times even noisy while clicking it does manage to get the job done, and at least is consistent.
-It would have been very efficient if the clicking took a less effort but I appreciated how the trackpad reliably ignored unintended palm swipes.
+It would have been very efficient if the clicking took less effort but I appreciated how the trackpad reliably ignored unintended palm swipes.

 Furthermore, as it comes with a built-in DVD drive, The M-DISC READY Drive is capable of securing and saving documents, photos, videos and data for up to 1,000 years so you will never have a fear of losing your priceless memories or data.

-The Aspire E15 E5-575-33BM webcam is just above average for the laptops of under $500 category.
-While many built-in webcams cannot take good pictures, the 720p webcam of this laptop managed to take some good snapshots with vivid colours due to use of built-in lens but the image seemed to be a bit distracting and noisy at times.
+The Aspire E15 E5-575-33BM webcam is just above average for the laptops of under $600 category.
+While many built-in webcams cannot take good pictures, the 720p webcam of this laptop managed to take some good snapshots with vivid colors due to the use of a built-in lens but the image seemed to be a bit distracting and noisy at times.
 Hence for those who wish to make video calls at the workplace or those who are video bloggers we would recommend purchasing an external webcam as the built-in lens would not be enough to come up to its expectations.
-Also, we found that the pictures taken in indoors with bright conditions were decent enough and the colours seemed fairly accurate.
+Also, we found that the pictures taken indoors with bright conditions were decent enough and the colors seemed fairly accurate.
 Moreover, we also found that the camera is a bit fast.

 The best thing about E 15 is that it is certified for Skype for business, which means that its microphone, speakers and webcam are guaranteed to work with Microsoft’s enterprise-friendly conferencing software.